Cheddon Fitzpaine, being a church school, has a strong Christian distinctiveness providing a unique additional benefit to the school community.

 The story of the Bible, the ‘big picture’, is divided into eight areas, four in the Old Testament…..God, Creation, Fall, People of God, and four in the New Testament….
 Incarnation, Gospel, Salvation and Kingdom of God.

 Each time the children study a topic in Christianity it is put into the context of one of these key areas.

 There are strong links between the school, St Mary’s, the parish church, and North Taunton Academy.
 Class 5 visited the church to learn more about the week before Easter from Palm Sunday to Easter Day.
-Rev. Mike Haslam, the chaplain from the academy, used interactive methods to encourage the children to think about the significance of the events leading up to Easter Day.
+Interactive methods are used to encourage the children to think about the significance of the events leading up to Easter Day.

 We also visit the church during our RE lessons.
 Here Father Geoff is teaching a key stage 1 group of children about how Jesus washed His disciples feet at the last supper.
 He told us that this was to teach His followers how to serve one another.